ajam/aufbau/README.md

 Aufbau
 ======

-> A desktop app that loads a hand-curated, artisanal selection of local web apps.
+> A desktop app to view and use a hand-curated, artisanal selection of local web apps.

 ![](assets/preview.png)